academie-de-espee/earl-marshal/rapier.md

 8. Masks and helms must be checked for for safety both on and off the fighter each day of fighting.
 [Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2017-February/022641.html)
 9. Fighters may not grasp their opponent or opponent's weapon excluding grasping heavy rapier blades.
 [Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2007-February/011196.html)
 10. Fighters may run but may not strike hard nor have body contact with another fighter while running.
 [Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2007-July/011667.html)
+11. No more than four (4) fighters may attack a single (1) opponent.
+[Original Ruling](http://seahorse.atlantia.sca.org/private.cgi/marshalls-atlantia.sca.org/2017-July/022710.html)

 ## Procedures